André Pederneiras

-Carlos André Pederneiras de Castro (born March 22, 1967) is a Brazilian jiu-jitsu (BJJ) and Mixed martial arts (MMA) coach and promoter.
-A former BJJ competitor, holding today a Red and Black 7th Degree Coral belt, Pederneiras is a 6 x Brazilian National jiu-jitsu champion.
-During his short career as an MMA fighter, he challenged Pat Miletich for the UFC Welterweight Championship in 1999, and fought at the Shooto-ran Vale Tudo Japan events.
+Carlos André Pederneiras de Castro (born 22 March 1967) is a Brazilian jiu-jitsu (BJJ) and mixed martial arts (MMA) coach and promoter.
+A former BJJ competitor, holding today a Red and Black 7th Degree Coral belt, Pederneiras is a six-time Brazilian National jiu-jitsu champion.
+During his short career as an MMA fighter, he challenged Pat Miletich for the UFC Welterweight Championship in 1999, and fought at the Shooto-run Vale Tudo Japan events.

 Pederneiras is the co-founder of Nova União, one of the top BJJ/MMA academy and team, acting as its leader and MMA head coach until stepping down in 2018 after 21 years.
 He is widely regarded as one of the best BJJ and MMA coaches in the world.

-Among the numerous champions he produced, Pederneiras is best known for training Jose Aldo, B.J.
+Among the numerous champions he produced, Pederneiras is best known for training José Aldo, B.J.
 Penn and Renan Barão who all became UFC champions.
-Pederneiras is also the President of Shooto Brasil, the Brazilian branch of Shooto, a Japanese MMA promotion.
+Pederneiras is also the President of Shooto Brasil, the Brazilian branch of Japanese MMA promotion Shooto.

 Background

-Carlos André Pederneiras de Castro was born on March 22, 1967 in Rio de Janeiro, Brazil.
+Carlos André Pederneiras de Castro was born on 22 March 1967, in Rio de Janeiro, Brazil.
 When he was 17 years old he joined a gym, originally to train with weight for fitness.
 However the gym offered Brazilian jiu-jitsu (BJJ) classes as well so he decided to try it out.
 He trained with Rodrigo Vieira, a student of Rickson Gracie until he received his Brown Belt.
 After Vieira left to join another gym, Carlson Gracie became Pederneiras' coach and also offered him a position of instructors of the juniors at the gym.
 In 1989, Pederneiras received his Black Belt from Gracie when he was 22 years old.
 In 2018, Pederneiras became owner of the gym he originally trained and renamed it to Academia Upper.

 During Pederneiras' BJJ career under the Carlson Gracie team, he was a six-time Brazilian National Champion.
 In 2019, the International Brazilian Jiu-Jitsu Federation (IBJJF) promoted Pederneiras to 7th degree Coral (Red and Black) Belt.

 Pederneiras' nickname is Dedé which is a friendly way of saying André, in Portuguese.